julionc/awesome-shopify/readme.md

 ### Others

 - [Cart.js](https://cartjs.org) - A JavaScript library to power your Shopify theme's cart.
-- [gocomet/snippets](https://github.com/gocomet/snippets) - A collection of code snippets, generally for use with Shopify.
 - [Shopify Skeleton theme](https://github.com/Shopify/skeleton-theme) - A simplified Shopify theme.
 - [shopify-css-import](https://github.com/Shopify/shopify-css-import) - Add CSS import functionality to Shopify theme development with Grunt.js or Gulp.js.
 - [Setup and use Shopify metafields in your custom storefront](https://www.zauberware.com/en/articles/2019/setup-and-use-shopify-metafields-in-your-custom-storefront/) - Using GraphQL API to create and get Shopify Metafields.